maartene/AoC2024/Day05/NOTES.md

 - ✅ Read the description
 - ✅ Import the input data
 - ⚠️ Start triangulating towards a solution
+- ✅ Fixed ❌: can't use Dictionary for rules, because some pages have multiple rules.
 - ⚠️ Make the example input pass